Hawaiian Name Generator - Character Names from the Polynesian Tradition

 Hawaiian Language and Its Survival

-Hawaiian (*ʻŌlelo Hawaiʻi*) is a Polynesian language related to Māori, Samoan, Tongan, and the other languages that spread across the Pacific by the most remarkable navigation in human history.
-The Polynesians who settled Hawaiʻi approximately 1,000-1,500 years ago (exact dates debated) sailed from the Marquesas Islands, thousands of miles away, using stars, ocean swells, cloud patterns, and the behavior of birds.
-The Hawaiian language has a restricted phoneme inventory — 13 letters (Hawaiian has no b, c, d, f, g, j, r, s, t, v, x, y, z) — plus the *ʻokina* (glottal stop) and *kahakō* (macron).
-This small inventory creates the vowel-rich quality of Hawaiian words: *aloha*, *mahalo*, *humuhumunukunukuāpuaʻa* (the state fish, a triggerfish — the name means "triggerfish with a snout like a pig").
-The 1898 annexation and the subsequent suppression of Hawaiian language in schools — children were punished for speaking Hawaiian in classrooms — reduced the number of native speakers from a majority population to fewer than 200 fluent native speakers by the 1970s.
-The Hawaiian Language Revitalization movement, beginning in the 1970s-80s, created Hawaiian-medium schools (*Pūnana Leo*) and has brought the number of speakers to over 18,000 today.
-Hawaiian names are part of this cultural revitalization.
+Hawaiian (*ʻŌlelo Hawaiʻi*) is a Polynesian language related to Māori, Samoan, Tongan, and the other languages carried across the Pacific by the most extraordinary navigation in human history.
+The Polynesians who settled Hawaiʻi roughly 1,000 to 1,500 years ago sailed from the Marquesas Islands, thousands of miles away, reading stars, ocean swells, cloud formations, and the flight of birds.
+The language has a restricted phoneme inventory: 13 letters, no b, c, d, f, g, j, r, s, t, v, x, y, or z, plus the *ʻokina* (glottal stop) and *kahakō* (macron).
+That small inventory produces the vowel-heavy sound of Hawaiian words: *aloha*, *mahalo*, *humuhumunukunukuāpuaʻa* (the state fish, a triggerfish whose name means "triggerfish with a snout like a pig").
+The 1898 annexation and the suppression of Hawaiian in schools, where children were punished for speaking it in classrooms, cut the number of native speakers from a majority population to fewer than 200 fluent speakers by the 1970s.
+The Hawaiian Language Revitalization movement, beginning in that same decade, established Hawaiian-medium schools (*Pūnana Leo*) and has brought the number of speakers to over 18,000 today.
+Hawaiian names are part of that recovery.

 Hawaiian Naming Traditions

-Hawaiian naming traditions were complex and spiritually significant.
-Names (*inoa*) were not chosen casually — they were received through dreams, through the words of elders, through *kilokilo* (divination), or through the circumstances of birth.
-A name might reference a natural event (a rainbow seen at birth, the direction of wind, a specific wave), a genealogical connection (names honoring ancestors), or a quality hoped for in the child. *Kaona* — the Hawaiian poetic tradition of layered and hidden meaning — means that a name can operate at multiple levels simultaneously. *Leilani* (heavenly wreath of flowers) is a name but also an image from chant tradition with spiritual resonances. *Kaimana* (ocean power) carries the power of the sea. *Kaʻiulani* means "the royal sacred one" and was the name of the last heir to the Hawaiian throne, the princess who went to Washington to argue against annexation.
-Historical Hawaiian ali'i (royalty) names: Kamehameha (the lonely one — or "the very lonely one who sets himself apart" in one etymology), Liliuokalani (the burning pain of the royals), Kaʻahumanu (the feather cloak).
-These names carry the weight of the *kaona* tradition — they say multiple things at once, in the way that the best poetry does.
+Hawaiian naming traditions were complex and spiritually serious.
+Names (*inoa*) were not chosen casually; they were received through dreams, through the words of elders, through *kilokilo* (divination), or through the circumstances of birth.
+A name might reference a natural event, a rainbow seen at birth, the direction of wind, a specific wave, a genealogical connection honoring ancestors, or a quality hoped for in the child. *Kaona*, the Hawaiian poetic tradition of layered and hidden meaning, means a name can operate at multiple levels simultaneously. *Leilani* (heavenly wreath of flowers) is a name but also an image from chant tradition with spiritual resonances. *Kaimana* (ocean power) carries the force of the sea. *Kaʻiulani* means "the royal sacred one" and was the name of the last heir to the Hawaiian throne, the princess who traveled to Washington to argue against annexation.
+Historical Hawaiian aliʻi names carry this same density.
+Kamehameha, "the very lonely one who sets himself apart" in one etymology, Liliuokalani (the burning pain of the royals), Kaʻahumanu (the feather cloak).
+Each name says several things at once, the way the best poetry does.

 Using the Generator

-For Hawaiian historical fiction — the kingdom period (1810-1893), the overthrow and annexation (1893-1898), the Territory period and statehood — names should reflect the ali'i naming tradition for high-status characters and the more common Hawaiian naming for ordinary characters.
-The collision between Hawaiian naming tradition and the increasingly Western world the kingdom was navigating (Queen Liliuokalani composed "Aloha ʻOe"; she also played guitar and had a Western-educated name alongside her Hawaiian one).
+For Hawaiian historical fiction, the kingdom period (1810-1893), the overthrow and annexation (1893-1898), the Territory period and statehood, names should reflect the aliʻi naming tradition for high-status characters and the more common Hawaiian naming for ordinary characters.
+The collision between Hawaiian naming tradition and the increasingly Western world the kingdom was navigating is worth sitting with: Queen Liliuokalani composed "Aloha ʻOe," played guitar, and carried a Western-educated name alongside her Hawaiian one.
 For contemporary Hawaiian settings, naming often reflects the revitalization movement in some families and mainstream American English names in others.
 A character whose parents gave them a Hawaiian name in the 1980s amid the revitalization movement is making a different statement than one whose Hawaiian name has been in the family for seven generations.
-For Polynesian-inspired fantasy settings, the phonological patterns of Hawaiian — and the broader Polynesian tradition — create names that feel oceanic, that carry the memory of long voyages: Kāne, Lono, Kū, Kanaloa (the four primary Hawaiian gods).
+For Polynesian-inspired fantasy settings, the phonological patterns of Hawaiian and the broader Polynesian tradition produce names that feel oceanic and carry the memory of long voyages: Kāne, Lono, Kū, Kanaloa, the four primary Hawaiian gods.
 The limited consonant inventory creates a specific melismatic quality.